Updated on: 2/26/2019

 The speeding vehicle slammed into another car driven by a 42-year-old man from Tacoma.
 During the crash, debris was thrown up to 400 feet from the force of the impact.
 The crash also caused one of the cars to burst into flames.

 The 42-year-old victim was pronounced dead at the scene.
 However, firefighters were able to regain a pulse after performing emergency resuscitation.
 He was transported to Harborview Medical Center in Seattle, where he is reportedly still in critical condition.
 Police believe that he was not wearing a seat belt at the time of the crash.

 The speeding driver told police that he was late for work at the time of the accident.
 Police officers took him to Valley Medical Center for an examination.
 He was then arrested for investigation of vehicular assault.
 It is not believed that drugs or alcohol were factors in the crash.

 The Dangers Of Head-On Collisions

-In this case, one vehicle was travelling at over 100 miles per hour, while the other was travelling at normal highway speed.
+In this case, one vehicle was traveling at over 100 miles per hour, while the other was traveling at normal highway speed.
 The force involved in the accident was thus more than 100 miles per hour.